laucasdu/Ecovici-HackathonF5-BackEnd/README.md

 ## INSTALLATION
+This project was bootstrapped with Create React App therefore requires node.js and npm.
+Once you've verified node is installed in your directory take the following steps:

-1. Clone the repository with the following command:
+1.Clone the repository with the following command:
 ```
 git clone https://github.com/laucasdu/HackathonF5-ECOVICI.git
 ```